bruab/bruab.github.io/_posts/2024-12-13-anxiety-oriented-project-management.md

 Then do whatever you need to do—close some tabs, put on headphones, set a timer—and get to work.
 Then repeat.

-{% include image.html url="/images/anxiety-oriented-project-management.png" alt="a flowchart of the steps in this post" %}